create3000/x_ite/docs/_posts/components/RigidBodyPhysics/Contact.md

 Contact nodes are produced as output events when two collidable objects or spaces make contact.

-The Contact node belongs to the **RigidBodyPhysics** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The Contact node belongs to the **RigidBodyPhysics** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy